 - Filtering Summarized Data: Using

-to filter groups based on aggregate values (e.g., only show departments with more than 5 employees).
+HAVINGto filter groups based on aggregate values (e.g., only show departments with more than 5 employees).

 Difference Between WHERE and HAVING:

-Aspect | WHERE | HAVING |
+| Aspect | WHERE | HAVING |

-Purpose | Filters rows before grouping. | Filters groups after grouping. |
+| Purpose | Filters rows before grouping. | Filters groups after grouping. |

-Works On | Individual rows. | Aggregated data (e.g., SUM , COUNT ). |
+| Works On | Individual rows. | Aggregated data (e.g., SUM, COUNT). |

-Example | WHERE salary > 50000 | HAVING SUM(salary) > 100000 |
+| Example | WHERE salary > 50000 | HAVING SUM(salary) > 100000 |

 Summary:

-: Organizes data into groups for analysis.- Aggregate Functions: Used to calculate metrics like
+GROUP BY: Organizes data into groups for analysis.- Aggregate Functions: Used to calculate metrics like

-Clause: Filters groups based on aggregated values.- A vital tool for summarizing and analyzing structured data in SQL.
+SUM,COUNT, orAVGwithin groups.
+HAVINGClause: Filters groups based on aggregated values.- A vital tool for summarizing and analyzing structured data in SQL.